lvh/lvh.github.io/posts/introducing-teleport.md

 Some people might feel that a better SSH story means you're solving the wrong problem.
-It seems at odds with the ideas behind immutable infrastructure and treating server as [cattle, not pets][cattle].
+It seems at odds with the ideas behind immutable infrastructure and treating servers as [cattle, not pets][cattle].
 I don't think that's true.
 Firstly, even with immutable infrastructure, being able to SSH into a box to debug and monitor is still incredibly important.
 Being able to rapidly deploy a bunch of fixed images quickly may be good, but you still have to know